dozoisch/react-redux-provide/README.md

 - Eliminates the need for any extraneous dependencies within components, which makes all components and providers instantly distributable and reusable.
 Components get the relevant Redux stores' states and action creators as `props` via [React's `context`](https://facebook.github.io/react/docs/context.html).

+- Hot reload your providers in development with no extra configuration!
+Just use [`react-transform-hmr`](https://github.com/gaearon/react-transform-hmr).

 ## What is a provider?